 Dr. Sarro has been a lead consultant on several high-profile cases, including the Galanis, Meli, KIT Digital, and Premium Point investment fraud cases; the Haider and Liberty Reserve anti-money laundering cases; the Buffalo Billions and Calk bribery cases; Ng Lap Seng and Patrick Ho FCPA cases; Panama Papers and S&P credit ratings investigations; and the Countrywide/Bank of America “hustle,” Allied “shadow loans,” and Novartis speaker programs False Claims Act cases.

-Previously, Dr. Sarro was an Associate at Putnam, Hayes & Bartlett and The Brattle Group.
-He also was a Principal and Office Director at LECG.
-He rejoined Brattle from Watermark Economics, an economic and policy consultancy he co-founded.
+Previously, Dr. Sarro was an associate at Putnam Hayes & Bartlett and at Brattle, and a co-founder of Watermark Economics, an economic and policy consultancy.

 Mark also does pro bono policy work at the state and local level.
 He currently holds elected office as the Chairman of the Dover Planning Board and is a member of the town’s Capital Budget and Long Range Planning committees.

 Mark takes an active interest in household economics.
 His research has focused on the significance of both financial and non-financial factors in household economic decision-making.
 From 2006-2008, he was the economist on the Massachusetts task force whose recommendations were the basis for the state’s child support guidelines formula.
 He also was the economic advisor to the 2013 Guidelines task force.

 “Economic Review of the Massachusetts Child Support Guidelines,” submitted to the Commonwealth of Massachusetts Office of Court Management, Child Support Guidelines Task Force

 Direct Prefiled Testimony of Mark Sarro in re Colonial Water Company, Massachusetts Department of Public Utilities, D.P.U.
 11-20